ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 During the process of building our applications, we are often faced with the need of persisting and querying model objects  in some form of store.
 The store can be a remote server, a local CoreData or Realm database, a set of files, or even a PostgreSQL or MySQL database (if the models are shared between the server and client code).
 It is also not uncommon to have to manage a combination of 2 or more stores (e.g. saving to a remote server and to CoreData at the same time and retrieving from CoreData when there is no internet connectivity).

-In this article, we'll explore how, using Swift features such as [Protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html), [Generics](https://docs.swift.org/swift-book/LanguageGuide/Generics.html), [Enums](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html), [KeyPaths](https://developer.apple.com/documentation/swift/keypath), etc. and frameworks such as [Combine](https://developer.apple.com/documentation/combine), we can build expressive, type-safe and testable data access layers.
+In this article, we'll explore how using Swift features such as [protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html), [generics](https://docs.swift.org/swift-book/LanguageGuide/Generics.html), [enumerations](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html), and [key paths](https://developer.apple.com/documentation/swift/keypath), we can build expressive, type-safe and testable data access layers.

 ## Abstracting the Store

 Our first step is to abstract the store in a simple and expressive collection-like API for interacting with persisted objects.

 Fundamentally, a store is simply an entity that allows [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
-Whether it is a web service, a PostgreSQL database, or even a set of files on the disk, a store should allow to insert, update, delete objects; and to perform queries to search or filter the persisted objects.
+Whether it is a web service, a PostgreSQL database, or even a set of files on the disk, a store should allow a user to insert, update, delete objects; and to perform queries to search or filter the persisted objects.

 We can start by wrapping that definition in a protocol.